chriskrycho/v5.chriskrycho.com/site/library/The Culture of Theology/An anti-culture.md

 The result is a field largely void of anything unique to say.
 Neither repetition of libertarian or leftist political platforms nor regurgitation of decades-old fads in literary theory exactly recommend this field as a source for insight or wisdom.
 Perhaps our public theology would gain more of a hearing if it were captive less to human opinion and more to worship of God.

-[^brad]: I’m obliged to [Brad East’s](http://resident-theologian.blogspot.com/) essay [Public Theology in Retreat](https://lareviewofbooks.org/article/public-theology-in-retreat/), which I reread over the last couple days, for reminding me of Jacobs’ essay!
+[^brad]: I’m obliged to [Brad East’s](http://resident-theologian.blogspot.com/) essay [Public Theology in Retreat](https://lareviewofbooks.org/article/public-theology-in-retreat/), which I reread over the last couple evenings, for reminding me of Jacobs’ essay!